everbird/ohmyvocabulary/README.md

 ```shell
 cat cache/concise-enhanced.css
 ```
-Copy & paste the css to the styling of your Card Type.
+Copy & paste the css to the Styling of your Card Type.
-(Find the styling editor at `Tools->Manage Note Types->Select default "Basic" and click "Cards..."->Styling`)
+(Find the Styling editor at `Tools->Manage Note Types->Select default "Basic" and click "Cards..."->Styling`)

 ### Using Oh My Vocabulary